parwez-alam-0002/Python-DevOps/Read.md

   print(list1[-1].imag) #Accessing imaginary part

 # Tuples
+- Ordered list.
+- Immutable and access by index value.
 - ```python
   # Tuples are created in `()` paranthesis.
 It is an ordered and immutable object in python and data can be access by it's index value.
   tup =() # Empty tuples () are created.